sebkirche/K8101/README.md

 The kit is shipped with several example programs with source code, but the communication with the display is only avaliable as a precompiled .Net library.
 Reverse-engineering was necessary to retrieve the dedicated binary protocol understood by the on-board PIC 18F controller.

-Once the display plugged to the computer, we can see that the display is seen as a Communication Device Class (like a modem) and a corresponding tty is created (automatically with GNU/Linux and MacOS X, and after use of a .inf to associate the display with the usbser.sys device driver on Windows).
+Once the display plugged to the computer, we can see that the display is seen as a Communication Device Class (like a modem) and a corresponding tty is created (automatically with GNU/Linux and MacOS X, and after use of a .inf to associate the display with the usbser.sys device driver on Windows through a COM port).
+You can send data via USB protocol, or simply via the tty/COM.

 ## Technical info ##